Doronke/FPGA-QFT/README.md

 - The state machine controls the sequence of operations and ensures that each quantum gate is applied in the correct order.
 - The following code looke at the 2 q-bits case alone.

-Certainly!
-Here's a format you can use for your README file:

----

 ## Documentation and Resources